 Dancy (Figure 1) is one of the oldest tangerine varieties known in Florida.
 The variety originated in 1867 from a seed of Moragne tangerine in the grove of Colonel F. L. Dancy of Orange Mills.
 Dancy has been a very popular variety over the years but is no longer widely planted due to a number of production problems that will be discussed later.
-There are still groves of Dancy as well as numerous dooryard trees, but this variety has been replaced over the years by new tangerine hybrids such as Robinson, Sunburst, and Honey (Murcott).
+There are still a few groves of Dancy as well as numerous dooryard trees, but this variety has been replaced over the years by new tangerine hybrids such as Robinson, Sunburst, and Honey (Murcott).

 Fruit size of Dancy is quite variable, depending upon crop load on the tree.
 Average size is 2¼ - 2½ inches in diameter.
 The rind has deep reddish-orange color at maturity and is easily peeled due to the thin, leathery peel.
 These same characteristics make the fruit easy to damage at harvest, and the fruit are usually clipped so as to prevent peel tearing or plugging.
 There are always a few seeds in each fruit ranging from a low of around 6 to perhaps as many as 20.